Db2-DTE-POC/wxddemo/docs/wxd-reference-techzone.md

 ![Browser](wxd-images/techzone-fail.png)

 Ignore the reason field since it is usually related to an environment failure caused by lack of resources.
-Check the status of Techzone first (<a href="https://techzone.status.io" target="_blank">https://techzone.status.io</a>).
+Check the status of TechZone first (<a href="https://techzone.status.io" target="_blank">https://techzone.status.io</a>).
 If the systems appear to be okay, try requesting another image or using a different server location if possible.
 Contact TechZone support if you are having difficulties provisioning a system.